ProCredit’s Approach to Data Protection

-Data Protection at PCH Level
+Data Protection at ProCredit Holding Level

-PCH has implemented processes to handle without undue delay requests of data subjects for information, correction, erasure and blocking of data as well as reporting of data breaches to the supervisory authority and the eventual notification of the data subjects.
+PCH has implemented processes to handle without undue delay requests from data subjects for information, correction, erasure and blocking of data as well as reporting of data breaches to the supervisory authority and the eventual notification of the data subjects.
 PCH will promptly respond to queries from supervisory authorities.

-via email under email@example.com or via phone under +49 69 95 14 370.
+by email at PCH.datenschutz@ProCredit-group.com or by phone on +49 69 95 14 370.

-Privacy protection notice
+Privacy protection notice regarding etracker

-The data generated with etracker is processed and stored by etracker solely in Germany by commission of the provider of this website and is thus subject to strict German and European data protection laws and standards.
-In this regard, etracker was checked, certified and awarded with the ePrivacyseal data protection seal of approval.
+The data generated by etracker on behalf of the provider of this website is processed and stored by etracker solely in Germany and is thus subject to the strict German and European data protection laws and standards.
+In this regard, etracker has been independently checked, certified and awarded the ePrivacyseal data protection seal of approval.

-The data is processed on the legal basis of Art.
-6 Section 1 lit f (legitimate interest) of the EU General Data Protection Regulation (GDPR).
-Our legitimate interest is the optimization of our online offer and our website.
-As the privacy of our visitors is very important to us, etracker anonymizes the IP address as early as possible and converts login or device IDs into a unique key with which, however,no connection to any specific person can be made with. etracker does not use it for any other purpose, combine it with other data or pass it on to third parties.
+The legal basis for the data processing is Art.
+6 (1)(f) (legitimate interest) of the General Data Protection Regulation (GDPR).
+Our legitimate interest is the optimisation of our online services and our website.
+As the privacy of our visitors is particularly important to us, the data that may possibly allow a reference to an individual person, such as the IP address, registration or device IDs, will be anonymised or pseudonymised as soon as possible. etracker does not use the data for any other purpose, combine it with other data or pass it on to third parties.